hazelgrove/hazel/UPDATING.md

   - Update the version number in step 3: Install dependencies and build hazel.
   - Push to github and check deploy status

-- Update the version numbers in `README.md`
+- Update the version numbers in `README.md`.

+- Update the version number and instructions in `INSTALL.md`.

 - Update the "Current Version" section in `UPDATING.md`